bentoml/BentoML/docs/source/bentocloud/how-tos/manage-access-token.rst

 Manage access tokens
 ====================

-In BentoCloud, API tokens serve as a key method of authorization for two distinct scopes - BentoCloud access and Bento Deployments.
+In BentoCloud, API tokens serve as a key method of authorization.
+You may use tokens to:

-They correspond to two different types of tokens - **Developer tokens** and **User tokens**.
+- Log in to BentoCloud

-- Developer tokens are granted permissions to log in to BentoCloud and manage resources.
+- Manage BentoCloud resources
-- User tokens are granted permissions to access protected Deployments, which have :ref:`bentocloud/how-tos/create-deployments:authorization` enabled.
+- Access protected Deployments, which have :ref:`bentocloud/how-tos/configure-deployments:Authorization` enabled

 This tutorial explains how to create and use API tokens in BentoCloud.